PSA - British Library Lecture Series 2018

 Earlier this year the Political Studies Association launched a new lecture series in partnership with the British Library.
 Complementing the British Library’s richly curated and diverse programme of exhibitions and events, the series will help the public engage with and develop a better understanding of politics, especially within wider historical and cultural contexts.
 A number of free places are offered to PSA Members for each lecture.
-Details of the next lecture and previous events are below.
+Details of forthcoming and previous lectures are below.

 Jess Phillips MP: Women, Class, Politics

 Wednesday 5th September 2018 (19.45 - 21.00), The British Library